JasperHG90/Latent.jl/Readme.md

 # Latent.jl

 Latent.jl is a julia package that contains a variety of latent variable models.
-These models use either Expectation-Maximization or MCMC sampling.
+These models use either Expectation-Maximization or MCMC sampling or a mixture of both.

 It currently contains an implementation of a Gaussian Mixture Model (GMM) used to cluster continuous data.
-A future version of the package will also contain an implementation of a Hidden Markov Model (HMM) by means of full posterior sampling.
+It also contains an implementation of a time-homogenous and stationary Hidden Markov Model (HMM) for continuous univariate data.

 ## Installation